semantifyit/ds-utilities/API.md

 <a name="getDsExternalVocabulariesV7"></a>

 ## getDsExternalVocabulariesV7(ds) ⇒ <code>Array.&lt;string&gt;</code>
-Returns the used external vocabularies (ds:usedVocabulary) of the given DS. ds:usedVocabulary is optional in DS-V7.
+Returns the used external vocabularies (ds:usedVocabulary) of the given DS (clone - no reference). ds:usedVocabulary is optional in DS-V7.

 **Kind**: global function